henrikx2/FYS3150/Project3/Report/report.md

 \prod_{i=1}^{d}(b_i-a_i)=(b-a)^6
 $$

-which must be multiplied in the integral in the end.
+which must be multiplied with the integral in the end.

-This integral is solved in the program \texttt{monteCarloBruteForce.cpp}
+This integral is solved in the program \texttt{monteCarloBF.cpp}

-#### 2.2.2 Improved Monte Carlo Integration (MCIS)
+### 2.2.2 Improved Monte Carlo Integration (MCIS)

-The improved Monte Carlo method introduces two new aspects to improve the results, namely; *change of variable* and *importance sampling*.
-In general, when doing importance sampling, one uses a PDF that has similarities with the integrand itself.
+The improved Monte Carlo method introduces one new aspects to improve the results, namely; the *importance sampling*.
+In general, when doing importance sampling, one uses a PDF that has similarities with the integrand itself so that parts (or the whole) of this expression can be absorbed in the weights function.
 In this case (when transforming to spherical coordinates) the integrals with $r$-dependance would satisfy the exponential distribution given by

 $$
 p(y)=e^{-y}